raspberrypilearning/animated-story/en/step_8.md

 + Add another page for a second character from the `index.html` intro page
 + Remove the `setTimeout` from `imageObserver`
-+ Improve browser performance by using `unobserve`.
++ Improve browser performance by using `unobserve`

 --- collapse ---